In-Theater Film Roster

 Run Boy Run

-Polish, German, Russian, and Yiddish, with English subtitles
+Polish, German, Russian, Yiddish, with English subtitles

 This film tells the extraordinary true story of a Polish boy who seeks the kindness of others in his solitary struggle to outlast the Nazi occupation and keep alive his Jewish faith.